John-Curcio/John-Curcio.github.io/content/blog/layas_precedent.md

 - [Jev](https://typesafe.ai/) came out recently, offering API access to a foundation model that is 1) strong and 2) extremely convenient to integrate into applications
 - An author published his own Laya model, claiming that his prior art (SalesRLAgent) went [unjustly uncredited](https://laya.convaiinnovations.com/).
 His post has since [circulated](https://news.ycombinator.com/item?id=49765348) broadly

 I dug into SalesRLAgent over the weekend.
-I found serious errors and little commonality with Jev.
+I found serious errors and virtually zero commonality with Jev, and little reason to take it seriously.

 # Egregious Data Leakage